How to Paint a Fence with a Paint Spray Gun

 Unbox the Paint Sprayer

-STEP C. Test the spray gun (without the tip) to make sure that paint (or stain) is actually flowing through the spray gun.
+- Step C: Test the spray gun (without the tip) to make sure that paint (or stain) is actually flowing through the spray gun.

 Do a Test Spray

 You always want to see how the paint color and spray pattern will be with a new material.
 Therefore, before each project, do a test spray on a piece of wood or cardboard.
-Keep the nozzle about 10” - 12” away and overlap each spray by 50%.
+Practice keeping the nozzle about 10” - 12” away and overlap each spray by 50%.
 If you notice runs, it means the spray gun is too close to the surface of your project.

+The included Wagner spray poster, or large flattend cardboard boxes are perfect for familiarizing yourself with the CP-130 airless sprayer.
 Once you feel comfortable spraying the material, it’s time to complete your project!

 Add 1-2 Coats of Paint